xdifu/cits5505-masters-group37/README.md

     ```bash
     flask db migrate -m "description of changes"
     ```
+    Remember to provide a clear and descriptive message.

 *   **Apply Migrations to Database (Upgrade):**
     ```bash
     flask db upgrade
     ```
-    Applies all pending migrations.
+    Applies all pending migrations to bring the database to the latest revision.
 To upgrade to a specific version: `flask db upgrade <revision_id>`

 *   **Revert Last Migration (Downgrade):**
     ```bash
     flask db downgrade
     ```
-    To downgrade to a specific version: `flask db downgrade <revision_id>`
+    Reverts the single most recent migration.
+To downgrade to a specific version (which must be an earlier revision): `flask db downgrade <revision_id>`

 *   **View Migration History:**
     ```bash
     flask db history
     ```
+    Shows a list of migrations, their IDs, and messages.

 *   **View Current Database Revision:**
     ```bash
     flask db current
     ```
+    Shows the revision ID currently applied to the database.

 *   **Stamp Database with a Revision (Advanced):**
-    If the database schema already matches a certain migration but Alembic doesn't know it:
+    If the database schema already matches a certain migration (e.g., after a manual setup or restore) but Alembic doesn't know it:
     ```bash
-    flask db stamp head  # Marks current schema as up-to-date with latest migration
+    flask db stamp head  # Marks current schema as up-to-date with the latest migration script
     flask db stamp <revision_id> # Marks current schema as matching a specific revision
     ```
+    Use with caution, as this doesn't run any migration code.

 ### Important Notes for Migrations:

-*   **Review Generated Scripts:** Crucial for preventing unintended changes or data loss.
+*   **Review Generated Scripts:** This is crucial for preventing unintended changes or data loss.
+Do not blindly trust auto-generated scripts for complex operations.
+*   **Handling Incorrectly Generated Migrations:** If `flask db migrate` generates a script that isn't what you intended (e.g., due to a mistake in model changes or an Alembic misinterpretation), **do not apply it with `flask db upgrade`**.
+You can simply delete the incorrect migration Python file from the `migrations/versions/` directory, correct your models or the underlying issue, and then re-run `flask db migrate -m "..."` to generate a new, correct script.
-*   **Backup Production Data:** Always back up your production database before applying migrations.
+*   **Backup Production Data:** Always back up your production database before applying any migrations.
-*   **SQLite Limitations:** Alembic's "batch mode" (enabled by default for SQLite in Flask-Migrate) helps work around some SQLite limitations regarding `ALTER TABLE` operations.
-However, complex changes like renaming tables/columns or changing column types with constraints might still require manual steps or more complex migration scripts.
+*   **SQLite Limitations:** Alembic's "batch mode" (enabled by default for SQLite in Flask-Migrate) helps work around some SQLite limitations regarding `ALTER TABLE` operations (like dropping columns or altering constraints).
+However, complex changes like renaming tables/columns or certain type changes with constraints might still require manual adjustments in the migration script or a multi-step migration process.
-*   **Development vs. Production:** While `flask db upgrade` is used in all environments, the initial setup and generation of migrations (`init`, `migrate`) are typically development tasks.
+*   **Development vs. Production:** While `flask db upgrade` is used in all environments to apply migrations, the generation of migrations (`flask db migrate`) is typically a development task.
+Migration scripts are then committed to version control and applied to staging/production environments.
+*   **Migrations in Tests:** Our testing setup (configured in `tests/conftest.py`) automatically runs `flask db upgrade` before tests.
+This ensures the test database schema is always consistent with the latest migrations, providing a reliable testing environment.
+*   **Team Collaboration:** When working in a team, always pull the latest changes (including any new migration files from others) before creating your own migrations to avoid conflicts.
+If conflicts do occur (e.g., two developers create migrations from the same base revision), they need to be resolved carefully, sometimes involving `flask db merge` or by re-generating one of the migrations on top of the other.

 ## Development-Only Database Scripts (Use with Caution)